 - Behavioral health

-We remain flexible in our approach to best respond to new opportunities and changes in the community. bi3 is particularly interested in efforts that achieve health equity and address barriers and disparities for underserved people in the Greater Cincinnati community.
+We remain flexible in our approach to best respond to new opportunities and changes in the community.

-Successful initiatives create new, sustainable models of care; integrate medical and community resources, address social determinants of health; leverage other resources and dollars; involve strong leaders and champions.
+Successful initiatives create new, sustainable models of care; integrate medical and community resources, address social determinants of health; leverage other resources and dollars; and involve strong leaders and champions.

 FOSTER AND FUND NEW COLLABORATIONS.
 We invest in projects that align with community health initiatives and break down silos between clinical care and social service delivery to improve the health of vulnerable populations.